Leni Robredo: 2022 presidential campaign

 Robredo officially announced her campaign for president of the Philippines on October 7, 2021, the day she filed her certificate of candidacy before the Commission on Elections as an independent candidate despite her being the party leader of the Liberal Party of the Philippines.
 Hours after the announcement, a source from Robredo's camp revealed that she had selected senator and Liberal Party president Francis Pangilinan as her running mate.
+However, she lost to Bongbong Marcos, placing second in the official tally with 15,035,773 votes.